 The Capitao Target is located 6 km to the south of the Serra Alta deposit along the same granite complex.
 The Company drilled 4 holes in the first quarter of 2022, totaling 14 drill holes and 5,115m of drilling including 2021 holes.
 Integrated results have notably expanded the footprint of the target previously constrained by historic drilling (Kinross 2007).
 After successful extensional step outs, a strike length of 500m with notable wide lateral extents up to 700m has been confirmed.
+Follow up drilling is expected during 2023.

-For the Years Ended December 31, 2022 and 2021 (Expressed in US dollars)
+For the First Quarter Ended March 31, 2023 and 2022 (Expressed in US dollars)